d12frosted/elpa-mirror/nongnu/subed-readme.txt

   • Insert HTML-like tags (`C-c C-t C-t', with an optional attribute when prefixed by `C-u'), in particular italics (`C-c C-t C-i') or boldface (`C-c C-t C-b').
-  • Sort and re-number subtitles and remove any extra spaces and newlines (`M-s').
+  • SRT: Sort and re-number subtitles and remove any extra spaces and newlines (`M-s').
 This is done automatically every time the buffer is saved.
   • Trim subtitle overlaps with `M-x subed-trim-overlaps'.
 By default, this adjusts the stop time of overlapping subtitles to